-Cancer immunotherapy and cancer vaccines have long generated excitement for their potential as a key element of effective cancer treatments.
-This excitement reached new levels at 2012 annual meeting of the American Society of Clinical Oncology (ASCO), where positive data from numerous clinical studies of cancer immunotherapies was presented and discussed.
-Among this presented data were results from a study of one of Immunovaccine’s clinical-stage cancer vaccines.
+Cancer immunotherapy have long generated excitement for its potential as a key element of effective cancer treatments.
+This excitement reached new levels at the 2012 & 2013 annual meetings of the American Society of Clinical Oncology (ASCO), where positive data from numerous clinical studies of cancer immunotherapies was presented and discussed.
+Among this presented data were results from a study of one of Immunovaccine’s clinical-stage cancer immunotherapies.

-Cancer vaccines hold the greatest promise as adjuvant treatments, when tumor burden is low and the vaccine is used to eradicate minimal residual disease following first-line treatments.
-Most of these vaccines are being developed with the expectation that they will be used in combinations with surgery, chemotherapy and radiation treatments to improve the current standards of care in treating cancer.
+Cancer immunotherapies hold the greatest promise as adjuvant treatments, when tumor burden is low and the vaccine is used to eradicate minimal residual disease following first-line treatments.
+Most of these treatments are being developed with the expectation that they will be used in combinations with surgery, chemotherapy and radiation treatments to improve the current standards of care in treating cancer.

-Immunovaccine is committed to advancing and systematically decreasing the risk associated with its cancer vaccine programs by generating strong clinical data that justify further development of the programs.
-To learn more about Immunovaccine's clinical-stage vaccine programs please visit the following pages:
+Immunovaccine is committed to advancing and systematically decreasing the risk associated with its cancer programs by generating strong clinical data that justify further development of the programs.
+To learn more about Immunovaccine's clinical-stage cancer programs please visit the following page:

 Watch this MRI video to see how a DepoVax-based candidate eliminates small tumors in real time or download the MRI Visualization of Depot Vaccines poster.